My Story

 I needed to understand my inner world and the body was the bridge between

-In a parallel universe, I would have gone straight to art college.
-Instead, at age 17, I signed up with Elite worldwide and became an international fashion model.
-It was the perfect way to celebrate the end of school—traveling, parties and living a life of excess.
-I was riding a natural high - although I never touched drugs.
+I was destined to go straight to art college, instead, at age 17, I signed up with Elite worldwide and became an international fashion model.
+It was the perfect way to celebrate the end of school; traveling, parties and living a life of excess.
+I was riding a natural high, although I never touched drugs.
 It was a magical time of adventure and exploration, connecting with people and the world.

 However, it wasn’t all good.
 I was often interviewed by teen magazines who asked how I stayed so ‘fit and healthy.’
 The truth was that I was far from living a healthy lifestyle!
-I was eating irratically, opting for low-fat, processed snacks loaded with artificial sugar (known to cause cancer) and drinking too much alcohol .
+I was eating irratically, opting for low-fat, processed snacks loaded with artificial sugar (known to cause cancer) and drinking.
 It just didn’t feel authentic.
 I wanted to learn how to be fit, bright-eyed and genuinely happy—the balanced way.

 Every life story is held within the body.

-I was suprised as despite reducing my calorie intake, as was often the norm for models in those days, I found I had more energy.
+I was suprised as despite reducing my calorie intake, as was the norm for models, I found I had more energy.
 I didn't understand why.
 I felt happier, had better memory, was I quicker thinking, more creative, clear-minded and needed less sleep.
 I never felt better.
-However, after almost a decade of hedonistic fun and hard work (yes, suprisingly modeling can be gruelling; seven hours of walking to castings daily and bikini shoots in the Icelandic winter!)
+However, after almost a decade of hedonistic fun and hard work (yes, suprisingly modeling can be gruelling; seven hours of walking to castings daily and swimwear shoots in the Icelandic winter for the Sunday Times!)
 I opted out and spontaneously left New York to spend time in nature with old friends.

 I also longed for a ‘normal’ diet reminiscent of my childhood, but when I returned to my old eating habits, my health deteriorated and I felt awful again.
 I had almost forgotten the low moods, lethargy and need for more sleep.
-My mind felt clouded and my body heavy, as if retaining water.
-It became clear that how I felt was directly influenced by what I ate.
-I realised that I had been consuming a diet that was not the optimal fuel for my body, akin to fueling an unleaded car with diesel.
-I discovered through research, trial and error, that a primative diet of protein and low in carbs was the way to go and has been my diet now for decades.
+My mind felt clouded and my body heavy.
+It became clear that how I felt was directly influenced by my diet.
+I realised that I had been consuming the wrong fuel for my body, akin to filling an unleaded car with diesel.
+I discovered through research, trial and error, that a primative diet of protein and low in carbs gave me the best quality of life and has been my diet now for over 2 decades.

 I realised I was feeding my body the wrong fuel.

-I also dove deep into the world of breath and meditation through the Art of Living, an incredible program of wisdom, yoga, meditation and breathwork.
+During this time I also dove deep into the world of breath and meditation.
+I followed the Art of Living, an incredible program of wisdom, yoga, meditation and breathwork.
 This journey took me around the world, from Bangalore, India, to the Black Forest in Germany.
-My world expanded from within.
 I spent days, if not weeks, with minimal thoughts—just being.

 I also worked with my breath, accessing emotions trapped in the body; the principle being that how you feel influences your breathing rhythm.
 If you alter your breathing rhythm, you can access and release associated feelings.
 For instance, anger and fear result in short, shallow breaths; shock triggers a sharp in-breath and sadness elicits a long, outward sigh.